bryanliujiang/SHF-Cardea-Parser/manual.md

 Holds all string representations of rows that are confirmed to have swapped entries.

-While this program iterates through each row of a file, it will check if the current row matches any row already stored in this asset.
-If a match is found, the string representation of the current row will be added to this asset.
+While this program first iterates through each row of the file, it will check if the current row matches any row already stored in `rows_scanned_for_swaps`.
+If a match is found, the current row is a swap, and the string representation of the current row is then added to this asset, even if there are already previous occurrences of the same row string in this asset.
+This way, every swap is matched to a row string from this asset.

+Note that this asset does not include matches for the reference swaps (see Functions and Assets; `RemoveDuplicatesFrom()`).

 **Data Type:**